 1. The Experience:

-Fine sand beaches, slit shorelines, and rocky headlands offer swimming opportunities and access to the water.
-There is a system of day-use hiking trails spread through the old growth forest area, many of which require a full day or more to explore.
+There is a network of day use hiking trails that loop through the old growth forest which require a full day or more to explore.

 2. Reservations and Interior Camping Permits

 Interior camping permits are required for all of the operating Temagami Backcountry Parks.